Apply for your KPU Card Online

 To get your KPU Card:

-Please adhere to KPU's COVID-19 policies, such as mask wearing and physical distancing, while in our spaces.
+Please adhere to KPU's COVID-19 policies while in our spaces.

 The purpose of a KPU Card is for identification, borrowing physical items from the library’s collections (like books or a student laptop), and tap access for printing and photocopying.
 If you have a U-Pass, you are advised here to have a student card as proof of student ID.
 Some instructors require student ID during exams, so be sure to ask your instructor ahead of time.
 But plan ahead: the process can take days.